Amazon Affiliate – commissions earned from qualifying purchases

-Managing your recipes takes care of all those clippings, books, and notes floating in our cabinets.
-But most importantly, it promotes the use of favorite recipes in healthier, varied menu creation.
+Managing your recipes removes all those clippings, books, and notes in our cabinets.
+But most importantly, it promotes using favorite recipes in healthier, varied menu creation.
 The key is how you organize your recipes to start using them daily.
 See the video where we discuss recipe management here.

-As a bonus, managing the recipes makes it easier to develop the weekly grocery shopping list without overbuying (recipes include all ingredient amounts).
+As a bonus, managing the recipes makes developing the weekly grocery shopping list easier without overbuying (recipes include all ingredient amounts).
 Not overbuying means less waste of food and money.

 What happens to all those items bought at the grocery store when they come home?
-These need to become part of our systems if we seek to improve kitchen efficiency.
+These need to become part of our systems to improve kitchen efficiency.

-Incorporating groceries into our systems means that pantry products and refrigerated items need to be unbagged, unboxed, stripped of outer packaging as much as possible, washed, cut, divided, re-containerized, or decanted.
+Incorporating groceries into our systems means that pantry products and refrigerated items must be unbagged, unboxed, stripped of outer packaging as much as possible, washed, cut, divided, re-containerized, or decanted.

-The goal is to have every item needed to cook or to put together a snack or breakfast as ready to be used as possible.
+The goal is to have every item needed to cook or assemble a snack or breakfast ready to be used as much as possible.